wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In the former case, `allocateLine()` is called to perform eviction and write back, while in the latter case, no eviction is needed, as the block is already present.

+Method `allocateLine()` first calls `handleEviction()` to attempt performing an eviction in the current cycle.
+If the eviction is feasible, `handleEviction()` returns `true`, which means that the block has already been evicted in the current cycle.
+In this case, the tag is updated with the requested address by calling `replace()`, and the line object with the new address is returned.
+If eviction is infeasible, due to pending retries on the old address or due to the tag being locked, `handleEviction()` returns `false`.
+In this case, an eviction entry is inserted into the MSHR by calling `insertEviction()`, and the function returns `NULL`.
+Note that the eviction entry is inserted on the old address, with the entry object carrying both the old and the new address, while the event entry representing the request is inserted on the new address.